BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 #### Data:

 - **SQLite**: SQLite is a lightweight, file-based relational database that stores all data in a single file (`offshore.db`).
 Unlike traditional database systems that require a separate server (like MySQL or PostgreSQL), SQLite runs directly within the application, making it ideal for development and single-user applications.
-- **JSON**: Data format for API communication and JWT tokens, providing lightweight and easily readable data exchange between frontend and backend.
+- **JSON**: Data format for API communication and JWT tokens, providing lightweight and human-readable data exchange between frontend and backend.

 ## B. Implementation Framework(s)

-- **Angular (Front End Framwork)**: Angular allows for easy creation of components and services, simplifying the development of a fast and interactive client side rendered web app.
+- **Angular (Front End Framework)**: Angular allows for easy creation of components and services, simplifying the development of a fast and interactive client side rendered web app.
 It also has very detailed established conventions and style, making it easier to maintain consistency across the team.

 Here are a few useful resources related to Angular: